dickwolff/Trading-212-to-Ghostfolio/README.md

 The repository contains a sample `.env` file.
 Rename this from `.env.sample`.

-- Put your Trading 212 file path in the `INPUT_FILE` variable.
+- Put your Trading 212 export file path in the `INPUT_FILE` variable.
 - Put the Ghostfolio account name where you want your transactions to end up at in `GHOSTFOLIO_ACCOUNT_ID`
   - This can be retrieved by going to Accounts > select your account and copying the ID from the URL
     ![image](https://user-images.githubusercontent.com/5620002/203353840-f5db7323-fb2f-4f4f-befc-e4e340466a74.png)